 Perhaps they should have gone for fleeting glimpses of some sort of ‘energy’ spider – or something like that, as the budget was not up to producing a convincing (real looking) spider puppet.

 “A tear, Sarah Jane?
 No, no, don’t cry.
 While there’s life, there’s…” [regenerates] Third Doctor

 The female voiceover parts for the spiders though, is a nice creepy touch to proceedings and a change in what was usually a male dominated part.
 Indeed, the (late) Roger Delgado’s wife – Kismet provides a very entertaining voice-over for the spiders.
 Which is in tribute to her (then) late husband.

 The action orientated buildup of the first couple of parts on Earth, does begin to lag a bit when the Doctor visits the human colony on Metebelis 3, before his final face-off with the spiders.

 Ultimately though, everything else is a garnish as the story works upto the Third Doctor’s regeneration and this is the first episode when the term “regeneration” is actually used.

 The regeneration sequence is nicely handled.
 With the Doctor copping a lethal dose of radiation from the defeated spiders – and in the first ‘modern’ regeneration transition in the series, really sets the template for all of the future changes – to come.

 We also get to meet the Doctor’s old Time Lord tutor; known on Earth as K’anpo.
 Who has been hiding out on Earth as a Tibetan monk.
 The Doctor even remembers him – earlier in the story, citing to the Brigadier of “an old man who lived in the mountains on Gallifrey”.
 A small piece in the Timelord’s backstory uncovered.

 Planet Of The Spiders is not the best Pertwee adventure, in the Third Doctor era.
 There have been better in the previous series.
-It does features some good concepts, a fun chase sequence and a nice regeneration send-off for Pertwee but is let down by a laggy middle.
+It does feature some good concepts, a fun chase sequence and a nice regeneration send-off for Pertwee but is let down by a laggy middle.